abhinavmarwaha/notes/docs/java/inheritance.md

+# Inheretance

 * subclass (also a derived class, extended class, or child class).
 * superclass (also a base class or a parent class).
 * the topmost class, Object.
 Such a class is said to be descended from all the classes in the inheritance chain stretching back to Object.
-* Constructors are not members, so they are not inherited by subclasses
+* Constructors are not members, so they are not inherited by subclasses.

-A subclass inherits all of the public and protected members of its parent, no matter what package the subclass is in.
-If the subclass is in the same package as its parent, it also inherits the package-private members of the parent.
-You can use the inherited members as is, replace them, hide them, or supplement them with new members:
+* A subclass inherits all of the public and protected members of its parent, no matter what package the subclass is in.
+* If the subclass is in the same package as its parent, it also inherits the package-private members of the parent.
+* You can use the inherited members as is, replace them, hide them, or supplement them with new members:

 * You can declare a field in the subclass with the same name as the one in the superclass, thus hiding it (not recommended).
 * You can write a new instance method in the subclass that has the same signature as the one in the superclass, thus overriding it.
 * You can write a new static method in the subclass that has the same signature as the one in the superclass, thus hiding it.
 * You can write a subclass constructor that invokes the constructor of the superclass, either implicitly or by using the keyword super.

-A nested class has access to all the private members of its enclosing class—both fields and methods.
-Therefore, a public or protected nested class inherited by a subclass has indirect access to all of the private members of the superclass.
+* A nested class has access to all the private members of its enclosing class—both fields and methods.
+* Therefore, a public or protected nested class inherited by a subclass has indirect access to all of the private members of the superclass.

-## Casting Objects
+### Casting Objects

 ```
 // implicit casting